Protecting clean water from mining waste

 The fight against irresponsible drilling is practically synonymous with protecting clean water.

-The exact consequences of drilling on water is unknown, in part because industry fights efforts (including ours) to pass the FRAC Act to close the Halliburton loophole in the Safe Drinking Water Act.
-The FRAC Act would require public disclosure of hydraulic fracturing toxics, and allow the EPA to regulate hydraulic fracturing.
+The exact consequences of drilling on water is unknown, in part because industry fights efforts (including ours) to pass the FRAC Pack to close the Halliburton loophole in the Safe Drinking Water Act.
+The FRAC Pack would require public disclosure of hydraulic fracturing toxics, and allow the EPA to regulate hydraulic fracturing.

 Unfortunately, despite the lack of public disclosure, there is widespread anecdotal evidence -- polluted drinking water wells that appear in association with new drilling in the area – that concerns are real.